Indya Moore: Pose

 In late 2017, Moore was cast in Pose, Ryan Murphy's FX television series about New York City ball culture in the late 1980s.
-Moore portrays Angel Evangelista, a transgender sex worker who joins the House of Evangelista after leaving the House of Abundance with her friend Blanca, portrayed by Michaela Jaé Rodriguez.
+Moore portrayed Angel Evangelista, a transgender sex worker who joins the House of Evangelista after leaving the House of Abundance with her friend Blanca, portrayed by Michaela Jaé Rodriguez.
 While working at the piers, she meets Stan, a yuppie played by Evan Peters, and becomes his mistress.

 The series premiered on June 3, 2018.
 The first season boasted the largest cast of transgender actors ever for a scripted network series, with over 50 transgender characters.
 On July 12, 2018, it was announced that the series had been renewed for a second season, which premiered on June 11, 2019.
+The finale episode of the show aired in June 2021.